FabianDutraSilva/CVGrain/readme.md

 ## Contact
 For any further questions about using or contributing to CVGrain, please contact [D. Cosentino - F. Dutra].

 ## Commit messages
-The project has a pre-commit hook to check that commit messages follow a specified format
+The project has a commit-msg hook to check that commit messages follow a specified format

 ### Structure
 ```bash